GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 #### Method `forRows`

-Finaly, even a bit more simple and bit less flexible way of matrix elements manipulation with use of the method `forRows` (\ref TNL::Matrices::TridiagonalMatrix::forRows) is demonstrated in the following example:
+Finally, even a bit more simple way of matrix elements manipulation with the method `forRows` (\ref TNL::Matrices::TridiagonalMatrix::forRows) is demonstrated in the following example:

 \includelineno TridiagonalMatrixViewExample_forRows.cpp

-On the line 41 we call the method `forRows` (\ref TNL::Matrices::TridiagonalMatrix::forRows) instead of parallel for (\ref TNL::Algorithms::ParallelFor).
+On the line 41, we call the method `forRows` (\ref TNL::Matrices::TridiagonalMatrix::forRows) instead of parallel for (\ref TNL::Algorithms::ParallelFor).
 This method iterates over all matrix rows and all nonzero matrix elements.
-The lambda function function on the line 24 therefore do not receive only the matrix row index but also local index of the matrix element (`localIdx`) which is a rank of the nonzero matrix element in given row.
-The values of the local index for given matrix elements is as follows
+The lambda function on the line 24 therefore do not receive only the matrix row index but also local index of the matrix element (`localIdx`) which is a rank of the nonzero matrix element in given row  - see [Indexing of nonzero matrix elements in sparse matrices](#indexing-of-nonzero-matrix-elements-in-sparse-matrices).
+Next parameter, `columnIdx` received by the lambda function, is the column index of the matrix element.

-\f[
-\left(
-\begin{array}{cccccc}
-1 & 2 &   &   &   &     \\
-0 & 1 & 2 &   &   &     \\
-  & 0 & 1 & 2 &   &     \\
-  &   & 0 & 1 & 2 &     \\
-  &   &   & 0 & 1 & 2   \\
-  &   &   &   & 0 & 1
-\end{array}
-\right)
-\f]

-Next parameter `columnIdx` received by the lambda function is the column index of the matrix element.
 The fourth parameter `value` is a reference on the matrix element which we use for its modification.
 If the last parameter `compute` is set to false, the iterations over the matrix rows is terminated.

 The result looks as follows: